|Call Your Doctor Now (night or day) If|

 - Touch the particle with a moistened cotton swab.

-- If that doesn't work, try pouring water on the speck while holding the lid out.
+- If that doesn't work, try pouring water on the particle.
+Do this while holding the lid out.

-- If the particle can't be seen, it's probably under the upper lid, the most common hiding place.
+- If the particle can't be seen, it's probably under the upper lid.
+This is the most common hiding place.

-- Vision does not return to normal after the eye has been washed out
+- Vision is not normal after the eye has been washed out

 - Your child becomes worse